 Policy Area Policy objectives Potential effects of policy objectives on Natura 2000 sites 14.
-Transport PO14: Transport Access to services and facilities: Our Preferred Option is to enable access to services and facilities that people need through the right location of housing and employment sites and through the provision of effective transport infrastructure (see Maps 3,4 and 5) Preferred Option: Sustainable forms for transport: Our Preferred Option is to minimise the need to travel (see Maps 3,4 and 5) and to promote sustainable forms of transport (such as walking, cycling and public transport), by ensuring that new housing neighbourhoods have close access to a range of key facilities either within the development or within a short walk (e.g. 15 minutes); • focusing the location of new housing neighbourhoods on the fringe of existing urban areas or within/adjacent to villages that have key services such as a shop, school and are served by public transport ensuring opportunities for people to work close to home are available by encouraging super-fast broadband across the District; • by locating new employment areas to enable inclusive and sustainable access to jobs from residential areas; • encouraging, through infrastructure levies on new development, the provision of improved public transport to existing employment areas.
-Preferred Option: Provision of Transport infrastructure Our Preferred Option is to ensure mitigation against the negative transport impacts (such as additional congestion, impact on air quality) of new development by requiring developers to contribute to transport infrastructure improvements (for example road junction improvements, rail improvements, cycle networks, park & ride and bus services), ensuring this infrastructure improves safety, is convenient and affordable and minimise the impact of transport on climate change (e.g. supporting alternative fuels) and where relevant to prepare a Transport Impact Assessment and Travel Plan (see Map 5).
-We will safeguard land close to potential transport infrastructure improvement sites, as identified in the transport section of the Infrastructure Plan, This is a generic policy and has no likely significant direct or indirect impact on Ensor's Pool.
+Transport PO14: Transport Access to services and facilities: Our Preferred Option is to enable access to services and facilities that people need through the right location of housing and employment sites and through the provision of effective transport infrastructure (see Maps 3,4 and 5) Preferred Option: Sustainable forms for transport: Our Preferred Option is to minimise the need to travel (see Maps 3,4 and 5) and to promote sustainable forms of transport (such as walking, cycling and public transport), by ensuring that new housing neighbourhoods have close access to a range of key facilities either within the development or within a short walk (e.g 15 minutes); focusing the location of new housing neighbourhoods on the fringe of existing urban areas or within/adjacent to villages that have key services such as a shop, school and are served by public transport ensuring opportunities for people to work close to home are available by encouraging super-fast broadband across the District; by locating new employment areas to enable inclusive and sustainable access to jobs from residential areas; encouraging, through infrastructure levies on new development, the provision of improved public transport to existing employment areas.
+Preferred Option: Provision of Transport infrastructure Our Preferred Option is to ensure mitigation against the negative transport impacts (such as additional congestion, impact on air quality) of new development by requiring developers to contribute to transport infrastructure improvements, (sce enample road junction improvements, rail improvements, cycle networks, park & ride and bus services), ensuring this infrastructure improvements (for example road junction improvements, rail improvements, cycle networks, park & ride and bus services), ensuring this infrastructure improvements, cycle networks, park & This is a generic policy and has no likely significant direct or indirect impact on Ensor's Pool.
 However, by its nature there is a potential for indirect significant impacts on Ensor's Pool through air pollution.

 Policy Area Policy objectives Potential effects of policy objectives on Natura 2000 sites appropriate schemes can be brought forward.
 Whenever possible we will ensure new infrastructure brings local benefits, helps with integration of different transport modes, improves existing infrastructure and minimises impact on the environment.
-Preferred Option: Parking Our preferred option is to review the Vehicle Parking Standards supplementary planning document (2007) in light of the National Planning Policy Framework to: • ensure that sufficient car parking is provided within new residential developments to allow for convenient and safe parking • maintain sufficient parking in town centres so as not to undermine their vitality, whilst ensuring that effective alternatives to the car for access to town centres are provided • ensure that the level of provision of other non-residential car parking limits the number of additional car journeys, whilst ensuring that such car parking is in appropriate and safe locations (for instance by providing and encouraging use of park and ride facilities) and • provide for high quality, convenient and secure cycle parking.
+Preferred Option: Parking Our preferred option is to review the Vehicle Parking Standards supplementary planning document (2007) in light of the National Planning Policy Framework to: ensure that sufficient car parking is provided within new residential developments to allow for convenient and safe parking maintain sufficient parking in town centres so as not to undermine their vitality, whilst ensuring that effective alternatives to the car for access to town centres are provided ensure that the level of provision of other non-residential car parking limits the number of additional car journeys, whilst ensuring that such car parking is in appropriate and safe locations (for instance by providing and encouraging use of park and ride facilities) and • provide for high quality, convenient and secure cycle parking.
 Preferred Option: Rural Transport Our Preferred Option is to support a choice of effective and affordable transport options for people who live in rural areas by locating new development in villages with an existing bus service (See Housing - section 7 - for details of which villages this applies to) Preferred Option: High Speed 2 Rail Line Our preferred option is for the transport infrastructure proposals to make no provision or support for the High Speed 2 rail line (see Map 5) and encourage the Government to invest in existing rail infrastructure.